The Screenings Settings page allows you to manage the tools Checkr provides to streamline your background check process. Use this page to:

 - Click Edit Geos.

-- Use the checkboxes to add or remove existing Geos to the Program,
+- To add or remove existing Geos, use the checkboxes.

-- or enter a name, select a state, and click Add Geo to create and add a new Geo to the Program.
+- To create and add new Geos, enter a name, select a state, and click Add Geo.

 For example, create a Geo for New York, and include that Geo in the Packages that will be run for candidates seeking to work in New York.
 Checkr will include the required New York disclosures to the candidate in the report consent flow.
 Packages run for New York City will also automatically provide you with Checkr’s individualized assessment adverse action flow to comply with New York’s "show your work" laws.